 How to Use Lava Rocks to Set Orchids?

 Using lava rock for orchids is an excellent alternative to traditional potting mix.
 Lava rocks provide excellent drainage and aeration for orchid roots while allowing them to cling onto the rough surface.
+This method works especially well for semi-hydroponic orchids, where roots benefit from consistent airflow and controlled moisture.
 Here’s a step-by-step guide on how to use lava rocks to set orchids:

 Step 1: Gather the necessary materials